SUBMIT A FILE TYPE | CONTACT US | SUPPORT | ABOUT US

 • Arrays (Linear Data Structure)

-• Dictionaries (an indexed library of Names)
+• Dictionaries (as indexed library of Names)

-• Streams (huge data repositories)
+• Streams (huge Data reposiories)

 • The null object (empty)

-Based on this COS model; PDF files can be categorized into two layouts: -
+Based on this COS model; PDF files can be categorized into two layouts:

 • Non – linear